hapax/hapax.github.io/assets/chuzenji.md

-and the candy apple arc of Shinkyo bridge, through Nikko's dusty outskirts, Kiyotaki, winding though tunnels and misty switchbacks up and around the convulsed mass of the Akechidaira plateau, you arrive at a tourist town wedged between a sacred lake and a sacred mountain.
+and the candy apple arc of Shinkyo bridge, through Nikko's dusty outskirts, Kiyotaki, winding though tunnels and misty switchbacks up and around the convulsed mass of the Akechidaira plateau, you arrive at a small town wedged between a sacred lake and a sacred mountain.
 Chuzenjiko (中禅寺湖) translates to "lake of the Chinese zen temple", while the mountain, Nantai (男体), means "man's body".
 In perversely literal obedience to the latter, for over a thousand